“Pets are humanizing. They remind us we have an obligation and responsibility to preserve and nurture and care for all life.”

 Sonja and her team of 16 young women make sure that from rescue to adoption everything goes smoothly.
 A dignified life for their furry friends is what they are working for tirelessly.
 It’s sad that only a small number of animals will ever be seeing anything else but the cages on Cosoba.

-Almost 2.400 cats and dogs were saved already by the hearts4paws Association and have found a new home somewhere in Germany.
-What a fantastic success!
-EMERALD BERLIN is absolutely fascinated by this level of compassion and engagement.
 When looking for a new home for a cat or a dog Sonja and her team are very considerate.
 People that are seriously interested in adopting an animal are welcome to apply with a voluntary disclosure of their life situation – the decision is made always and only in the interest of the animal in question.
 To Sonja and her team it is therefore most important that adoption is “well-considered and well-prepared” since “the animal should for the rest of his life become part of the family, become a real partner.”

 What you can do to support Sonja and the Hearts4Paws Association?
 Luckily, a lot!
 First of all visit the website of Hearts4Paws for more information and subscribe to their Instagram-Channel where you get a lot of information too.
 By telling your friends and family about this project you are also helping enormously to spread awareness and make people get interested in the work of the association.